Common symptoms of VWD are:

 Some women can have a separate condition called endometriosis.
 With this condition endometrial tissue forms outside the uterus, for example, around the abdomen.
 When a woman menstruates, endometrial tissue, wherever it is in the body, bleeds.
 If these women also have VWD, the bleeding may be heavy.
 The blood can irritate the abdominal wall, causing pain.
 Typically, this pain starts a few days before the onset of vaginal bleeding.

-A study by Kadir et al (The Lancet, February 14, 1998) reported that 1 woman out of 5 who went to see their doctors because of heavy, prolonged bleeding during their periods (menorrhagia) actually has a bleeding disorder.
+A study by Kadir et al (The Lancet, February 14, 1998) reported that 1 woman out of 5 who went to see doctors because of heavy, prolonged bleeding during their periods (menorrhagia) actually has a bleeding disorder.
 This means that menorrhagia caused by bleeding disorders is much more common than doctors thought in the past.

 The most common bleeding disorder diagnosed in this study was von Willebrand disease.